JaySinco/Deep/README.md

 ## Document
-Set includes exercises and kaggle trial for deep learning implemented using tensorflow and pytorch.
+Set includes exercises and kaggle trial for deep learning implemented using mxnet, tensorflow and pytorch.